DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 ### --cache

-If enabled, TestCafe proxy caches webpage dependencies (like styles and scripts) for webpages visited during tests.
-When TestCafe revisits the page, it pulls assets from the cache instead of requesting them from the server.
+If enabled, the TestCafe proxy caches webpage assets (such as stylesheets and scripts) for the webpages that it processes.
+The next time the proxy accesses the page, it pulls assets from its cache instead of requesting them from the server.

 ```sh
 testcafe chrome my-tests --cache
 ```

-TestCafe emulates the native caching mechanism of the browser.
+TestCafe emulates the browser's native caching behavior.
 For example, in *Chrome* TestCafe only caches resources that *Chrome* itself would cache if run without TestCafe.

-TestCafe caches scripts, styles, fonts, and other web assets, except for HTML.
-TestCafe doesn't cache HTML because that could interfere with [user roles](../guides/advanced-guides/authentication.md#user-roles).
-Only assets up to **5 MB** in size are stored in cache.
+TestCafe caches scripts, stylesheets, fonts, and other web assets up to **5 MB** in size.
+TestCafe doesn't cache HTML because that could break [user roles](../guides/advanced-guides/authentication.md#user-roles).

 To decrease test run time, enable `--cache` when you test web applications that require a lot of assets.

 > Important!
-The `--cache` feature is experimental.
-Turn it off if you experience instabilities in your tests.
+Support for server-side caching is experimental.
+Disable the `--cache` flag if you run into compatibility issues with your tests.

 *Related configuration file property*: [cache]().